 Most recently the boys, Grammie and I enjoyed appetizers and wine in the Standard Plaza and it was a great spot to take a break from all those fun Meatpacking shops!

-Valbella was one of our nicer choices this trip.
-Tim spends quite a bit of time in the neighborhood and suggested it as a nice place to celebrate my birthday!
+Valbella was one of our nicer choices this trip. and the perfect place to celebrate my birthday!
 The cuisine is Italian and both the service and the food were perfect!
-As a special treat the boys and I were invited to help the pastry chef prepare a special birthday desert and it was so fun!
-You’ll want reservations.
+As a special treat the boys and I were invited to help the pastry chef prepare a birthday desert and it was so fun!
+Reservations are required.

 A block long and a block wide and just a short walk from the Hudson River in the area of Manhattan known as the Meatpacking District, Chelsea Market has become in just fifteen years one of the greatest indoor food halls of the world, with more than thirty-five vendors purveying everything from soup to nuts, wine to coffee, cheese to cheesecake.
 Attracting 6 million national and international visitors annually, it is one of the most trafficked, and written-about, destinations of any kind in New York City.
 Chelsea Market is a neighborhood market with a global perspective.